Well Posedness of Utility Maximization Problems Under Partial Information in a Market with Gaussian Drift: Introduction

-In the present paper we focus on the well posedness of the above stochastic control problem which in the literature is often overlooked or taken for granted.
-For Gaussian drift processes which are potentially unbounded, well posedness in general cannot be guaranteed for utility functions which are not bounded from above.
-This is the case for log-utility and power utility with relative risk aversion smaller than those of log-utility.
-For log-utility well posedness can be shown quite easily and holds without restriction to the model parameters.
-However, the case of power utility is much more demanding and leads to restrictions on the choice of model parameters such as the investment horizon and parameters controlling the variance of the asset price and drift processes.
-This phenomenon was already observed in Kim and Omberg \cite{Kim and Omberg (1996)} for a financial market with an observable drift modeled by an Ornstein-Uhlenbeck process.
+\paragraph{Literature review} The above phenomenon was already observed in Kim and Omberg \cite{Kim and Omberg (1996)} for a financial market with an observable drift modeled by an Ornstein-Uhlenbeck process.
 They coined the terminology \textit{nirvana strategies}.
 Such strategies generate in finite time a terminal wealth with a distribution leading to infinite expected utility.
 Note that this is a property of the distribution of terminal wealth and realizations of terminal wealth need not to be infinite.
 The same holds for the generating strategies which might be even suboptimal.
 That phenomenon was also observed in Korn and Kraft \cite[Sec.
-3]{Korn and Kraft (2004)} who coined it ``I-unstability'', in Angoshtari \cite{Angoshtari2013,Angoshtari2016} {\neuneu and Lee and Papanicolaou \cite{Lee Papanicolaou (2016)}} who studied power utility maximization problems and their well posedness for financial market models with cointegrated asset price processes and in Battauz et al.~\cite{Battauz et al (2017)} for markets with defaultbale assets. {\neuneu For for the case of partial information Colaneri et al.~\cite{Colaneri et al (2021)} provides some results for markets with a single risky asset ($d=1$).} Kim and Omberg also pointed out that financial market models allowing investors to attain nirvana do not properly reflect reality.
-Thus, there are not only mathematical reasons to exclude combinations of model parameters allowing for attaining nirvana, i.e., not ensuring well posed optimization problems.
-This problem is addressed in the present paper and we derive sufficient conditions to the model parameters leading to bounded maximum expected utility of terminal wealth.
+3]{Korn and Kraft (2004)} who coined it ``I-unstability'', in Angoshtari \cite{Angoshtari2013,Angoshtari2016} and Lee and Papanicolaou \cite{Lee Papanicolaou (2016)} who studied power utility maximization problems and their well posedness for financial market models with cointegrated asset price processes and in Battauz et al.~\cite{Battauz et al (2017)} for markets with defaultbale assets.
+For the case of partial information Colaneri et al.~\cite{Colaneri et al (2021)} provides some results for markets with a single risky asset ($d=1$).
+Kim and Omberg \cite{Kim and Omberg (1996)} also pointed out that financial market models allowing investors to attain nirvana do not properly reflect reality.
+Thus, there are not only mathematical reasons to exclude combinations of model parameters allowing for attaining nirvana, i.e., not ensuring well-posed optimization problems.
+This problem is addressed in the present paper and we derive sufficient conditions to the model parameters leading to bounded maximum expected utility of terminal wealth for portfolio selection problems under full and partial information.